smartcat999/docker-image-action/README.md

 # Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action check image security options to greet to the log.

 ## Inputs

 ## `image-check`

-**Required** Security options for mirroring to be checked.
+**Required** Security options for image to be checked.
 Default `"tools"`.

 ## `image`